 Impairment of long-lived assets - Reversal of asset impairment losses is not permitted under Canadian GAAP.
-IFRS requires the reversal of impairment losses, for assets other than goodwill, if certain criteria are met.
-Although we have recorded impairment losses against property, plant and equipment and intangible assets under Canadian GAAP, we do not believe at this time that these losses would be reversed under IFRS.
-However, we will begin to track previous and future impairments as required.
-Under IFRS, impairment testing is a one-step process.
-An impairment loss is recognized if the carrying amount of an asset exceeds its recoverable amount.
+IFRS requires the reversal of impairment losses for assets other than goodwill if certain criteria are met.
+Although we have recorded impairment losses against property, plant and equipment and intangible assets under Canadian GAAP, we do not expect significant reversals upon transition to IFRS.
+Under IFRS, impairment testing is a one-step process; an impairment loss is recognized if the carrying amount of an asset exceeds its recoverable amount.
 Under Canadian GAAP, impairment is tested using a two-step process.
 We may recognize higher impairment losses under IFRS.

-Share-based payments - Under Canadian GAAP, each grant is treated as a single arrangement and compensation expense is determined at the time of grant and amortized over the vesting period, generally three to four years, on a straightline basis.
+Share-based payments - Under Canadian GAAP, each grant is treated as a single arrangement and compensation expense is determined at the time of grant and amortized over the vesting period, generally three to four years, on a straight-line basis.
 IFRS requires a separate calculation of compensation expense for awards that vest in installments.
 Under IFRS, compensation expense will differ from Canadian GAAP based on the changing fair values used for each installment and the timing of recognizing compensation expense, which will be accelerated under IFRS.
+On transition, the accelerated share-based costs are expected to increase our deficit with a corresponding adjustment to contributed surplus.
+We expect that there will be no impact to total equity on transition.